IkigaiLabsETH/Artbot/FINE-TUNING-SUMMARY.md

 5. **Multi-Agent Integration**: The demonstration of multi-agent integration shows how the art direction files can be used in a more sophisticated generation pipeline.

+6. **Aesthetic Evaluation**: The aesthetic judgment system provides objective evaluation of the generated artwork, enabling continuous improvement and refinement.

+7. **Feedback Loop**: The combination of art direction and aesthetic judgment creates a feedback loop that can be used to iteratively improve the quality of the generated artwork.

 ## Implementation Recommendations

 To fully implement these enhancements, we recommend: